SteepAtticStairs/AtticRadar/README.md

 A clean, simple, but powerful weather toolkit for the web browser.
 Includes NEXRAD parsing and plotting, doppler velocity dealiasing, weather alerts, real time lightning data, METAR station data, and much more.

 ## Approved Source Code Usage
 AtticRadar's source code is published here on GitHub for people to explore and see how everything works under the hood.
-If you're interested in using some of AtticRadar's code in your project, I'd really appreciate it if you reached out to me first.
+If you're interested in using some of AtticRadar's code in your project, please reach out to me first.
 My email is open at `steepatticstairs@gmail.com`, or you can send me a message on Discord at `steepatticstairs` if you'd prefer.

 ## Website
 You can find the app live here:<br>